BarcodX

 Retail Compatibility

-Almost all modern retail scanners automatically expand a UPC-E back to its full 12-digit UPC-A equivalent for database lookups.
+Almost all modern retail laser scanners automatically expand a compressed UPC-E back to its full 12-digit UPC-A equivalent before sending the data to the POS register for a database lookup.